Safe Trip Home

+Background

+Dido began writing the album in 2005 when she moved to Los Angeles.
+The album was recorded at Jon Brion's home studio in Los Angeles, and the orchestra and bells were recorded at Abbey Road Studios in London.
+Dido met up with Brion at Abbey Road Studios in late 2005, and he was blown away by her musicianship.
+Much of the vocals were recorded inside a broom cupboard, at the suggestion of producer Brion.
+A variety of instruments were used during the recording of the album, some of which Dido learned to play, such as the drums, at the producer’s suggestion.
+She also played the recorder, her childhood instrument, on "Grafton Street", a track about her father's passing, who died from lupus in 2006, aged 68.
+Much of the album is about his passing.

+During the making of the album, Dido took English and music classes in the evening at the University of California.
+She stated that she "went to study some orchestration stuff because I got so inspired working with all the orchestras" and "would go off a couple of evenings a week and come back to the studio completely fired and with my brain in a completely different place."

+The album was mixed in 2007.
+At the time, the album was untitled.

+Dido decided not to tour the album after doing a few shows due to being a "dark record" written about her father's passing.
+She said that she "realized when it came to [tour] I couldn't really sing the songs live because it was so raw at the time."

 Release

 The album's cover artwork and track listing were revealed by Dido's official website on 5 September 2008.
 The album was originally due to be released on 3 November, but was delayed for two weeks due to manufacturing delays.
 In the UK, the album launch was heralded with a special listening party, which fans could win an invitation to through the Nectar loyalty card points scheme.

-The album cover features a photograph of astronaut Bruce McCandless II during a spacewalk, as part of the 1984 Space Shuttle mission STS-41-B. McCandless later sued Dido, Sony Music Entertainment and Getty Images over violating his publicity rights.
+The album cover features a photograph of astronaut Bruce McCandless II during a spacewalk, as part of the 1984 Space Shuttle mission STS-41-B. Dido noted that this photo had been one of her favorites "for quite a few years" and that she imagined herself floating in space when she looked at it, adding that when it came to choosing the cover photo, there "wasn't too much rational thought that went into it, it was more of a sort of emotional thing."
+McCandless later sued Dido, Sony Music Entertainment and Getty Images over violating his publicity rights.
 The case was settled under undisclosed terms on 14 January 2011.

 On 27 October 2008, it was announced that eleven short films were being produced to accompany the tracks on the album, based around the theme of home.